Get,

 • It may help to burn the extra fat in the abdominal region.4

-• The pelvic region and the reproductive area may also get a massage by practising this asana thus helping improve the tone of the pelvic organs.5
+• The pelvic region and the reproductive area may also get a massage by practicing this asana thus helping improve the tone of the pelvic organs.5

 The practice of Yoga asanas, including Pawanamuktasana may provide many benefits; however, it is not an alternative to conventional medical treatment for any disease.
 Do not depend on Yoga alone as the solitary treatment protocol for any health problem.
 Please consult a qualified medical practitioner if you are suffering from any health condition.
 Besides, it is recommended that you learn and practice Yoga under the guidance of a Yoga expert, to avoid any injuries.